Home

 —2 Corinthians 11:23-29

-No matter what happened to him, Paul did not get depressed; he did not get PTSD; he did not stop working.
+No matter what happened to him, Paul did not get depressed; he was not afflicted with PTSD; he did not stop working.
 Why?
 Well, when he said, “I have been crucified with Christ; yet I live, no longer I, but Christ lives in me” (Galatians 2:19b-20a), he wasn’t just speaking flowery poetry—he meant it, literally.
 He really was “dead” to psychological conflicts about pride and revenge.

 Read a letter by Saint John of Avila about